 The major source of groundwater contamination at OU1 is a Dense Non-Aqueous Phase Liquid (DNAPL) plume of TCE located beneath a former plating shop.
 Under normal circumstances, source zone treatment of the DNAPL Plume would be the ideal remedial strategy.
 However, current operations, extensive subsurface infrastructure, low overhead clearance, dense spacing of equipment and workspaces, and a round-the-clock operational schedule currently prohibit the implementation of an in-situ treatment technology in the source area.
-Furthermore, the potential exists that any source zone treatment would have the potential to generate increased vapor intrusion risks to current workers. practical remedial these concerns, alternatives to source zone treatment needed to be developed.
+Furthermore, the potential exists that any source zone treatment would have the potential to generate increased vapor intrusion risks to current workers. these concerns, practical remedial alternatives to source zone treatment needed to be developed.

-Due to the impracticality of Source Zone Treatment, a Feasibility Study was completed to practical remedial alternatives.
-The evaluate treatment area was divided into two separate treatment zones.
+Due to the impracticality of Source Zone Treatment, a Feasibility Study was completed to evaluate practical remedial alternatives.
+The treatment area was divided into two separate treatment zones.
 Zone 1, the Near Source Zone, comprised the former plating shop and areas of the highest dissolved phase contaminant concentrations.
-Zone 2, defined as the Downgradient Zone, comprises the rest of the Central Groundwater Plume between Zone 1 and the surface water body of and contains Slocum Creek the lowest concentrations of dissolved phase contaminants.
-The Remedial Action Objectives associated with Zone 1 consists of a reduction of near source Contaminants of Concern (COCs) by at least 70% in ten years or less, and reducing the mass flux of contaminants into the central portion of the groundwater plume and preventing discharge of groundwater exceeding NC 2B standards to surface water.
-The objective of Zone 2 consists of further treatment of the downgradient plume and preventing the discharge of groundwater exceeding the NC 2B standards to surface water.
+Zone 2, defined as the Downgradient Zone, comprises the rest of the Central Groundwater Plume between Zone 1 and the surface water body of Slocum Creek and contains the lowest concentrations of dissolved phase contaminants.
+The Remedial Action Objectives associated with Zone 1 consists of a reduction of near source Contaminants of Concern